-Any inmate between the ages of 18-22, with special education needs who wish to further their education, is placed in this state mandated program.
-We have state certified teachers from Brunswick and Mecklenburg County Public Schools that work one-on-one with Meherrin River Regional Jail inmates that meet these requirements.
-So far we have assessed 112 inmates with 2 participating in the special education program.
+Any inmate between the ages of 18-21, with special education needs who wish to further their education, is placed in this state mandated program.
+We have state certified teachers that volunteer their one-on-one time with Meherrin River Regional Jail offers clerical services to all inmates here.
+These services include, notarizing, photocopying of legal material, and providing legal forms to inmates wishing to participate in this program.
+So far we have assessed 0 inmates with 0 participating in the special education program.